 • An affiliate program that is successful at what they do.

-• An affiliate program which offers great value, a great product or service, and more importantly, great customer service!
+• An affiliate program that offers great value, a great product or service, and, more importantly, great customer service!

 • Make sure the affiliate program has a great tracking mechanism so that you get credit for every sale

-• Look for a Program, which tracks every sale in real time so you can see your results instantly.
+• Look for a real-time Program that tracks every sale so you can see your results instantly.

-• Make sure the affiliate program has a good-looking website, which pleases customers, is easy to navigate, and offers great information to the visitor.
+• Ensure the affiliate program has a good-looking website, which pleases customers, is easy to navigate, and offers visitors great information.

-• The Affiliate Site must be able to turn visitors into sales, because you can send them all the visitors in the world, but if they don’t convert visitors into sales you have just wasted all your time (as you are not going to make many referral fees
+• The Affiliate Site must be able to turn visitors into sales because you can send them all the visitors in the world, but if they don’t convert visitors into sales, you have just wasted all your time (as you are not going to make much referral fees